sabberworm/CoverArtProxy/README.md

 ## Prerequisites

-Have [`mitmproxy`](http://mitmproxy.org/) 0.18 or `mitmdump` installed.
+Have [`mitmproxy`](http://mitmproxy.org/) 4.0 (other versions may work) or `mitmdump` installed.
 Have a directory ready that contains the following structure: `Artist/Album/image`.
 Images may be either in JPEG, GIF or PNG formats.
 You also need to have a Network location “CoverArtProxy” ready that configures HTTP and HTTPS proxies to localhost, port 8080.

 ## Installation